ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 chords will be indented by this amount and section labels, if any, are printed.

-When `width` is set to `"auto"`, the song will indented automatically, but only if labels are actually used.
+When `width` is set to `auto`, the song will indented automatically, but only if labels are actually used.

 `align` will control how the labels are aligned in the margin.